MatisseBE/VATSIMvision/README.md

 It does not take vertical bounds into consideration.

-Tracks with STCA, AIW and other warnings that change the color of velocity header are not counted.
+Tracks with STCA, AIW, and other warnings that change the color of velocity header, are not counted.

 Overlapping velocity headers may be counted as one.